 At first glance one might expect that the AspectJ overhead for this benchmark should be small in relation to the amount of work done in each advice body (which includes inserting and testing for membership in hash tables).
-However, as shown in Table 5 this was not the case.
-As demonstrated by the column labelled "Orig.", the original benchmark code has about 96% overhead, which is entirely unexpected.
-By examining the ASPECTJ TAG MIX metrics it is immediately obvious that cflow is the problem, with 96% of the instructions and over 99% of the object allocations coming from CFLOW_ENTRY and CFLOW_EXIT.
-The effect of all these allocations has a huge impact on execution time, with garbage collection taking 72.42 seconds, out of a total of 96.91 seconds.
+However, as shown in Figure 8 this was not the case.
+As demonstrated by the column labelled "Orig.", the original benchmark code has almost 96% overhead, which is entirely unexpected.
+By examining the ASPECTJ TAG MIX metrics it is immediately obvious that cflow is the problem, with 95% of the instructions and over 99% of the object allocations coming from CFLOW_ENTRY and CFLOW_EXIT.
+The effect of all these allocations has a huge impact on execution time, with garbage collection taking 73.52 seconds, out of a total of 90.52 seconds.

-In order to examine this problem in more depth, we created a second version of the benchmark using our modified a jc which implements cflow with counters instead of stacks ("Counters" column in Table 5).
-As we saw in the Figure benchmark, the counters do improve performance substantially, reducing total running time
+In order to examine this problem in more depth, we created a second version of the benchmark using our modified a jc which implements cflow with counters instead of stacks ("Counter" column in Figure 8).
+As we saw in the figure benchmark, the counters do improve performance substantially, reducing total running time to 4.81 seconds and garbage collection time to 0.20 seconds.
+However, there remains over 80% overhead due to CFLOW_ENTRY and CFLOW_EXIT, which is still higher than expected.